dcunited001/dcunited001.github.io/_posts/2018-03-07-semioteleological-revolution-a-sociophysical-phase-change.md

 ### [Dominating Consensus Reality In A World Where The Only Constant Is Change](#dominating-consensus-reality-in-a-world-where-the-only-constant-is-change)

-- example of geographical socioepistemic schism, producing two distinct consensus realities: the iron curtain.
-An example of a (logical/virtual) socioepistemic schism: personal computing and office software in the 1990's.
+In the 1950's, the iron curtain cast its shadow across Europe, forming the basis of geographical socioepistemic schism.
+East and west of the curtain, there were born two separate worlds: one defending the ideals of rationalism and free exchange of ideas; the other experimenting with communism, destroying all ideas outside that thought which was approved by the Party.
+All epistemic structures that did not contribute to the growth, sustainance or sword of the Communist Party in Eastern Europe were ruthlessly irradiated by the application of sociophysical energy intended to coerce all vessels of thought to cohere with the Party's ideals.
+To prevent the introduction of outside thought, which would prove as competition too vicious for these frail epistemic structures, a near-total sociophysical barricade cast of the steel of an Iron Curtain that physically prevented the contamination of ideal communist society with exterior ideas.
+This locked human thought into the ineffible manacles of totalitarianism, suffocating innovation and inevitably resulting slowly and steadily in economic suicide.
+Such is the fate of those who refuse to acknowledge reality.

+Everywhere, there is continual conflict over consensus reality, even in open societies with free speech.

+- why?
+How does this play out differently in open societies?
   - political debate is often a debate over consensus reality

+- An example of a (logical/virtual) socioepistemic schism: personal computing and office software in the 1990's.

 - consensus reality (as a long-term information as part of a context/frame)